RAILFAN GUIDES of the U.S.

-The Light Rail North Ave shops and NS's Flexi-Flo terminal are across the Jones Falls from the Baltimore Streetcar Museum, and CSX's main line runs over all of this!
+The Light Rail North Ave shops and the former NS's Flexi-Flo terminal are across the Jones Falls from the Baltimore Streetcar Museum, and CSX's main line runs over all of this!

 Although no-one has probably thought of it this way, when Howard St had trolley service, there was another triple level crossing (of sorts) in America besides the one in Richmond.
-The one in Richmond however was between three Class One's, and the Pennsy's track was in B&P tunnel, so you have never gotten the same kind of picture.... still......
+The one in Richmond however was between three Class One's, and the Pennsy's track was in B&P tunnel, so you have never been able to get the same kind of picture.... still......

 1 Penn Station